 Our performance is substantially dependent on the performance of Mark Weinreb, our Chief Executive Officer.
 We rely upon him for strategic business decisions and guidance.
 Mr. Weinreb is subject to an employment agreement with us that is scheduled to expire on December 31, 2019.
-We are also dependent on the performance of Adam D. Bergstein, our Senior Vice President, Planning and Business Development, and Francisco Silva, our Vice President of Research and Development, in establishing and developing our products.
+We are also dependent on the performance of Lance Alstodt, our Executive Vice President and Chief Strategy Officer, and Francisco Silva, our Vice President of Research and Development.
 Messrs.
-Bergstein and Silva are also subject to employment agreements with us.
+Alstodt and Silva are also subject to employment agreements with us.
 We do not have any key-man insurance policies on the lives of any of our executive officers.
 We do not currently have a Chief Financial Officer.
 Pending the hiring of a Chief Financial Officer, we are utilizing financial consultants with regard to the preparation of our financial statements.
 We believe that our future success in developing marketable products and services and achieving a competitive position will depend in large part upon whether we can attract and retain additional qualified management and scientific personnel, including a Chief Financial Officer.
 Competition for such personnel is intense, and there can be no assurance that we will be able to attract and retain such personnel.
-The loss of the services of Mr. Weinreb, Mr. Bergstein and/or Mr. Silva or the inability to attract and retain additional personnel, including a Chief Financial Officer, and develop expertise as needed would have a substantial negative effect on our results of operations and financial condition.
+The loss of the services of Mr. Weinreb, Mr. Alstodt and/or Mr. Silva or the inability to attract and retain additional personnel, including a Chief Financial Officer, and retain additional personnel, including a Chief Financial Officer, and retain additional personnel.